pure-hash/cyber-portfolio/Honeynet-Project/README.md

   Located in `Lab2-HTTP-Honeypot/`

 - **Lab 3 – Custom Python Honeypot**
-  A low‑interaction Python honeypot to demonstrate logging of arbitrary network connections.
+  A low-interaction Python honeypot to demonstrate logging of arbitrary network connections.
   Located in `Lab3-Custom-Python-Honeypot/`

+- **Lab 4 – Geo-Mapping & Dashboard**
+  Parse attacker IPs from honeypot logs and visualize attack patterns on a world map.
+  Includes dashboard screenshots, heatmaps, and analysis.
+  Located in `Lab4-Geo-Mapping-and-Dashboard/`

 ---